error404teamnamenotfound/Rushhour/README.md

     - /code/classes/ : classes to create a game

-- /data/ : data documents to create a board and the beginning position of the cars
+- /data/ : data documents to create a board containing the beginning position of the cars

 - /design/ : design document with classes